 Stockyard

-Enhancing the existing offer at the heart of the market town, Melton Mowbray’s Stockyard will feature a new hub of food and drink production units and events space.
+Enhancing the existing offer at the heart of the market town, Melton Mowbray’s Stockyard will feature a new hub for food and drink production, cultural experiences, education and markets.

 Melton Mowbray already has a nationwide reputation as the ‘Rural Capital of Food’, and the Stockyard leans into this with its markets on Tuesday, Friday, Saturday and Sunday featuring local producers and vendors.